Record rainfall forces evacuations and rescues in Oklahoma as a storm leaves 3 dead in Pennsylvania

 A spokesperson for Pittsburgh-based Duquesne Light called the storm’s damage “unprecedented” for knocking out electricity for some 250,000 of its customers and toppling trees and snapping power poles.
 The utility was bringing in outside help to restore electricity, and outages could last a week, the spokesperson said.

-A Pennsylvania man was electrocuted on Tuesday evening while trying to extinguish a mulch fire near a utility pole as severe weather hit the State College area, damaging many trees and utility lines, police said.
+A Pennsylvania man was electrocuted on Tuesday evening while trying to extinguish a mulch fire near a utility pole as severe weather hit the State College area, police said.
 The 22-year-old man died at the scene, police said in a news release.
 State College police said they believe the man's death to be storm-related.

 Allegheny County officials confirmed that a 67-year-old man was killed by a fallen tree at a home in Ross Township, just outside Pittsburgh.